piglovesyou/node-hole/README.md

                 title: post.title,
                 comments: comments.map(c => c.body),
             };
-        }, {highWaterMark: 4})  // You can adjust limit of simultanious running tasks,
+        }, 4)  // You can adjust limit of simultanious running tasks,
                                 // which is 16 by default
         .pipe((post) => {
           assert(typeof post.id === 'number');